 5 years later and outside of a drip-feed of admittedly exciting trailers, we hadn’t heard much of the Artful Escape.
 So you bet I was excited when I was invited to a preview event with game developer Johnny Galvatron where I got to see the game in action and ask the man himself all about it.

 The most striking thing about The Artful Escape, outside of its picturesque and otherworldly visuals, is its clear passion for music.
 Every inch of the experience is tailored around music.
-The themes, art style, gameplay and more all has a musical cohesion that goes beyond anything I’m yet to see in a game.
-The world around you literally comes to life with melody and the player can join the symphony at any moment with the literal press of a button which makes Francis bust out his guitar and riff along.
+The themes, art style, gameplay and more all have a musical cohesion that goes beyond anything I’m yet to see in a game.
+The world around you comes to life with melody and the player can join the symphony at any moment with the literal press of a button, as Francis busts out his guitar and riffs along.

 “…around 5 hours of original music was created for the game, including an entire folk EP”